OurVoiceUSA/HelloVoter/README.md

 * `JWT_PUB_KEY`: Path to the public key of the oauth provider.
 * `WABASE`: URL of the HelloVoterHQ react application.
 * `AUTOENROLL_FORMID`: The ID of the form new volunteers get auto-enrolled in with autoturf set so they can go right into the map with data, no approval needed.
 We use this for our demo server.
 You probably don't want to set this.
+* `PURGE_IMPORT_RECORDS`: By default, import records are kept in the database, so you can trace where things came from.
+For larger operations (>20 million), we recommend setting this to `1` as otherwise the speed of data imports will be significantly impacted.
 * `DEBUG`: Whether or not cypher and other debugging info is sent to the console log.

 ## Contributing